binmosa/ai.school/README.md

 ## Running the project locally

-If you prefer to run the project on your local environment, you can start by [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the [repository](https://github.com/svpino/ml.school) and [cloning](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) it on your computer.
+If you prefer to run the project on your local environment, you can start by [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the [repository](https://github.com/binmosa/ai.school) and [cloning](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) it on your computer.

 You can run the code on any Unix-based operating system (e.g., Ubuntu or macOS).
 If you are using Windows, install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL).

-Open the repository using Visual Studio Code and install the ["Machine Learning School"](https://marketplace.visualstudio.com/items?itemName=tideily.mlschool) extension.
+Open the repository using Visual Studio Code and install the ["AI School"](https://marketplace.visualstudio.com/items?itemName=tideily.mlschool) extension.
 If you are using WSL, you need to install the extension on the WSL environment.

 Once installed, this extension will allow you to navigate the documentation, run the pipelines, and deploy the model directly from Visual Studio Code.